aws-samples/amplify-cdkv2-stepfunctions/README.md

 Let's first upload some objects to the S3 buckets.

 1. Open the S3 bucket created by Amplify using add storage and upload a file.
 Also upload a different file with a different key name to the AWS console created S3 bucket
-2. In a browser open the AWS console and Select StepFunctions as the service.
+2. In a browser open the AWS console and Select Step Functions as the service.
 3. Next, select the State Machine that was created.
 4. Select the “Start Execution” button present and on the popup “Start Execution” again.